coryplusplus/coryplusplus/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=coryplusplus&label=Profile%20views&color=0e75b6&style=flat" alt="coryplusplus" /> </p>

 - 🌱 I'm currently working to use my 10+ years working in tech as a software developer all the way to enterprise architect, my experience as a hiring manager giving over 100+ interviews, along with my transformational life coaching diploma to create a unique, inspirational, and helpful space for aspiring technologists.
+You can come grow with us <a href="https://facebook.com/groups/transitioningintotech" target="blank">here</a>

 - 👨‍💻 All of my projects are available at [github.com/Coryplusplus](github.com/Coryplusplus)